Judicial Preferences

 Dispositive Motions:

 Counsel should notice dispositive motions to be heard at the convenience of the Court.
 The original motion, response, and reply must be e-filed.
 No reply may be filed without permission.
-Two courtesy copies must be promptly delivered to chambers.
+One courtesy copy must be promptly delivered to chambers.
 The motion and response shall not exceed 6 pages, unless permission has previously been granted to exceed the page limit.
 Counsel who seeks to exceed the page limit should file a letter requesting submission of more pages.
 If no response is timely filed, the Court may deem the motion unopposed and grant the motion without a hearing.
 President Judge Jurden's Administrative Specialist will contact counsel via email with a date and time for the motion hearing.
 Response to the motion shall be filed at least seven days prior to the motion hearing.

 Use Exh.
 B here after obtaining the possible times for oral argument, the scheduled time may be canceled.
 After reviewing an issue-dispositive motion, President Judge Jurden may order briefing.
 If no response is timely filed, the Court may deem the motion unopposed and grant the motion.
 Contrary to the NCC Plan at IV.A.2.c., an appendix may exceed 25 pages as necessary.